Rational curves and the Hilbert Property on Jacobian Kummer varieties: Rational curves on Jacobian Kummer varieties

 For every $x_0\in H(K)$, there exists an Abel--Jacobi closed $K$-embedding

 where $\langle \cdot\rangle $ denotes the class of a divisor.
 By the Riemann-Roch theorem, the closed points on $H$ generate $J$ (see \cite[IV Remark 4.10.9]{Hartshorne} or \cite[\S5]{Milne2}).

 We assume throughout the rest of \S\ref{jacobian} that $H$ has a $K$-rational Weierstrass point $\infty$.
 We consider $H$ as a subvariety of $J$ via the Abel-Jacobi embedding $\iota_\infty$.
-Since the map $\tau_J$ restricted to $H$ is just $\tau_H$, the image of $H$ under $\pi$ is a smooth rational curve, which we denote by $C$.
+Since the restriction of the map $\tau_J$ to $H$ is just $\tau_H$, the image of $H$ under $\pi$ is a smooth rational curve, which we denote by $C$.
 For every $n\in\BZ_{>0}$, let $H_n=[n_J](H)$, the image of $H$ under the map $[n_J]$, and let $C_n=\pi(H_n)$.
 The curves $C_n$ are rational for all $n\in\BZ_{>0}$.
 (See e.g. \cite[Chapter 13, Example 0.4]{Huybrechts}.)